Astillion/blog_helper/README.md

 * Comments
 * Sharring (social)
 * Feeds (rss)
+* Package as a gem
+* Move routing to the helper
+* Provide ability to configure blog helper

 If there are features you want but can not add your self for what ever reason just ping us at bloghelper@astillion.com and we'll see if we can add it in.
 If it's useful to us we'll do our best to get in in asap.